arsantiagolopez/instaccounts/README.md

 <h2 id="features">🎯 Features</h2>

-- Manage multiple instagram accounts.
+- Manage multiple Instagram accounts.
-- See all your accounts' feed on one page.
+- View multiple account feeds in one page.
 - Bypass Instagram's CORS policy and download all your posts locally.
-- Preview what your feed would look like if you were to add new posts.
+- Plan and preview new posts based on desired, cohesive feed aesthetic.
-- Run the InstaPy bot on you instagram accounts to grow your following.
+- Run the InstaPy bot on you Instagram accounts to grow your following.
-- Like, comment, follow, unfollow a custom target audience.
+- Like, comment, follow and unfollow custom target audiences.
 - Set hourly, daily or weekly interaction limits to prevent bot detections.
 - Interact with popular hashtags.
-- Interact with other user's followers.
+- Interact with other users' followers.
 - Interact with users from specific locations.
-- Interact with user's followers, commenters or post likers.
+- Interact with users' followers, commenters or post likers.
 - Create separate libraries and integrate them as "Apps."
 Apps work as plugins or addons that magnify the power of Instaccounts.
-- Display your profile feed as is seen by the public.
+- Display your profile feed as seen by the public.
 - Google OAuth & magic link authentication.
 - Manipulate local Node.js python files with fs and your custom inputs.
 - Instagram UI components.